tasmota/docs/docs/Home-Assistant.md

 1. Using MQTT discovery
 2. Adding by editing configuration.yaml

-!!! note "After every change to the configuration file you'll need to restart Home Assistant to make it aware of the changes."
+!!! note "After every change to the configuration.yaml file you'll need to restart Home Assistant to make it aware of the changes."

 If you don't want to use MQTT discovery, skip to [Manual Configuration](#configurationyaml-editing)

 ## Automatic Discovery
 Home Assistant has a feature called [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/).
 With MQTT discovery no user interaction or configuration file editing is needed to add new devices in Home Assistant.
+Most of the changes will be updated in HA automatically.

 !!! note "Automatic discovery is currently supported for:"